bcmi/Video-Harmonization-Dataset-HYouTube/CO2Net/README.md

 ```
 It will directly read LUT result and not need to read all neigbors images.
 It will speed up.

+Notice you can also choose your own previous number and future number of neigbors by changing Arguments **previous_num/future_num**.
+The Argument **Use_feature** decides whether to use final feature of backbone model.
+You can refer Table 2 in the paper for more information.

 ## Evaluate
 We release our backbone of iSSAM(```./final_models/issam_backbone.pth```), our framework's result with iSSAM as backbone(```./final_models/issam_final.pth```).
 To compar with our method, we also use [Huang et al.](https://arxiv.org/abs/1809.01372)'s way to train iSSAM and release it in ```./final_models/issam_huang.pth```.
 Notice the architecture of obtained model by Huang et al.'s method is totally the same as iSSAM.
 So you can treat it as another checkpoint of backbone.